Sundance Bilson-Thompson

 Sundance Osland Bilson-Thompson is an Australian theoretical particle physicist.
 He has developed the idea that certain preon models may be represented topologically, rather than by treating preons as pointlike particles.
-His ideas have attracted interest in the field of loop quantum gravity, as they may represent a way of incorporating the Standard Model into loop quantum gravity.
-This would make loop quantum gravity a candidate theory of everything.
+His ideas have attracted interest in the field of loop quantum gravity, as they may represent a way of incorporating the Standard Model into loop quantum gravity at Planck scale.

 Career

 In 2004 and 2005 Bilson-Thompson was a Visiting Academic at the University of Adelaide.
 From 2006 to 2009 he was a full-time academic at the Perimeter Institute for Theoretical Physics in Waterloo, Ontario, Canada.
 From 2010 he held a Ramsay Postdoctoral Fellowship at the University of Adelaide, Australia.
+In 2023 he was appointed a Research Fellow at the Centre for Quantum Computation and Communication Technology at RMIT University.